j0eTheRipper/arrange/README.md

 along with the `--ext` option specifying the extensions that go in to the directory as a space separated list.

 `python arrange.py --add_dir '/full/path/to/dir' --ext ext1 ext2 ...`

+If you want to clean all the folders in the home directory, use the `--all` flag.